Inside:How you can identify teen test anxiety and help them overcome it

 Have Open Conversations About Upcoming Tests

 Talk to your teenagers about their coursework and testing.
 Give them the space they need to share their feelings and communicate their anxieties.
 Help them to recognize what they are feeling and to put things into perspective in the long run.
-Be careful not to downplay their thoughts or belittle their concerns.
+Be careful not to downplay their thoughts or belittle their concerns (keep this in mind: validate their concerns, ask questions, repeat back to them so they know you’re listening.)

 Practice Good Study Habits